 1577.
 So you want to be a 2^n-aire?

-The player starts with a prize of $1 and is asked a sequence of n questions.
-For each question, he may
+The player starts with $1 and must consecutively answer n questions.
+Before each question, the player can:

 Input.
-Each line is a separate test case with two numbers: an integer n (1 ≤ n ≤ 30) and a real t (0 ≤ t ≤ 1).
-Input is terminated by a line containing two zeroes.
-This line should not be processed.
+Each line represents a separate test case and contains two numbers: an integer n (1 ≤ n ≤ 30) and a real number t (0 ≤ t ≤ 1).
+The last line contains two zeros and should not be processed.

 Sample input